pushshift/google_bigquery/README.md

 How many comments have been made in the last minute?

     SELECT count(*) FROM `pushshift.rt_reddit.comments` WHERE created_utc > TIMESTAMP_SUB(CURRENT_TIMESTAMP, INTERVAL 1 MINUTE)

+What are the most active subreddits over the past five minutes?

+    SELECT subreddit, count(*) FROM `pushshift.rt_reddit.comments` WHERE created_utc > TIMESTAMP_SUB(CURRENT_TIMESTAMP, INTERVAL 5 MINUTE) GROUP BY 1 ORDER BY 2 DESC